haoyehaoye/website/docs/concepts/workloads/controllers/daemonset.md

 As of Kubernetes 1.8, you must specify a pod selector that matches the labels of the `.spec.template`.
 The pod selector will no longer be defaulted when left empty.
 Selector defaulting was not compatible with `kubectl apply`.
-Also, once a DaemonSet is created, its `spec.selector` can not be mutated.
-Mutating the pod selector can lead to the unintentional orphaning of Pods, and it was found to be confusing to users.
+Also, <span style="color:red"> once a DaemonSet is created, its `spec.selector` can not be mutated.
+Mutating the pod selector can lead to the unintentional orphaning of Pods, and it was found to be confusing to users.</span>

 The `spec.selector` is an object consisting of two fields: